3.8.1. Road structures. Rules for drawing and adding attributes.

 Correct Incorrect Correct Incorrect

-- When drawing polygons of underground and aboveground pedestrian crosswalks, keep in mind that they should match up with the road sections that are marked as Pedestrian Crosswalks, as well as with the Pedestrian and bike paths class.
+- When drawing polygons of underground and aboveground pedestrian crosswalks, keep in mind that they should match up with the road sections that are marked as Pedestrian Crosswalks and with the Pedestrian and bike paths class on the map.
 Such polygons should also have Level A and B values that correspond with the item type (“+1” for aboveground and “-1” for underground crosswalks).

-Draw squares and their borders based on building facades.
-If there are no facades, then base your drawing on the outer edges of the roadways that border the square:
+Draw square borders based on building facades.
+If there are no facades, then base your drawing on the near border of the roadways that border the square:

 If there is a named “square”, and nothing remains of that road structure but there are addresses linked to that square that are located along a named road of class 7 or higher, than enter the square name for that road (as a “street in locality” type) and don't duplicate it as a road structure.